DFE-Digital/register-trainee-teachers/app/views/pages/accessibility.md

 This website was last tested on 29 February 2024.
 The test was carried out by Zoonou.

-Zoonou used <a class='govuk-link' href="https://www.w3.org/TR/WCAG-EM" rel='noreferrer noopener' target="_blank">WCAG-EM</a> to define the pages tested and test approach.
+Zoonou used <a class="govuk-link" href="https://www.w3.org/TR/WCAG-EM" rel="noreferrer noopener" target="_blank">WCAG-EM (opens in new tab)</a> to define the pages tested and test approach.

 Accessibility statement version: 2.0.0